Crustless Three-Cheese Tomato-Basil Quiche

 - 1/4 cup finely grated Parmesan cheese

-- 1/4 cup thinly sliced basil (I used my Herb Scissors to cut the basil.)
+- 1/4 cup thinly sliced basil (see notes)

-- Cut 2 large or 3 small Roma tomatoes in half lengthwise, and scrape out the seeds.
+- Cut 3 small Roma tomatoes in half lengthwise, and scrape out the seeds.

 - Dry the inside of the tomatoes with a paper towel and then chop them.